Frequently Asked Questions

 - What is the procedure for euthanasia?

 When your pet no longer has an acceptable quality of life, we can help ease their suffering.
 If you need help making this important decision, we can set up a time to examine your pet and evaluate their current state.
 We do require that any pets we have never seen before have a doctor exam prior to euthanasia.
 If your pet has bitten or scratched a person within the last two weeks please let us know.
 You are welcome to stay with your cat or dog during the euthanasia.
-For most exotic pets, you can be with them before and afterward, but not during the procedure.
 We offer private or common cremation services, or can release your pet to you if you have made other arrangements.
 For the euthanasia, we give an injection into a vein that usually works very quickly and is painless, but sometimes we may need to try another vein or give more of the solution.
 We appreciate your patience and understanding at this difficult time.
 Your pet's eyes won't close, and they may release urine or stool after they pass.
 You may see some residual muscle twitching or an agonal breath.
 We will listen for a heartbeat to confirm your pet is at peace.
 You are welcome to spend as much time as you need with your pet before and after euthanasia.
 If you would like a necropsy (autopsy) done to determine your pet's cause of death please let us know (additional charges may apply).
 If you would be willing to allow us to gain skills that can help save other pets by learning from your pet after they pass, please let us know.

 - What species of animals do you treat?